 Nothing influences email open rates more than your sender name (64 percent) and subject line (47 percent).
 To encourage opens, subject lines must clearly introduce enticing and relevant topics.

-When crafting email subject lines, we recommend using roughly 50 characters, but keep it as brief as possible.
+When crafting email subject lines, we recommend using roughly 50 characters.
+In general, keep it as brief as possible.
 Most mobile applications only display 25-30 characters, and 68 percent of emails were opened on mobile devices in 2015.

 Pre-Header or Snippet